-2022: Make Maryland a Climate Leader
+Rallying Public Support to Make Maryland a Climate Leader

-Strengthening Emissions Reduction Requirements
+Strengthen Emissions Reduction Requirements

 In the 2021 Annual Report and Building Energy Transition Plan, the Maryland Commission on Climate Change recommends that all new construction in the state meet water and space heating demands with all-electric appliances no later than 2024.
 The Commission found that all-electric new homes have lower construction and energy costs than mixed-fuel homes and therefore this recommendation would help improve housing affordability and local air quality while reducing greenhouse gas emissions in Maryland.

-In 2022, legislators should mandate all-electric new construction starting in 2023.
 States like New York, Washington, and Massachusetts are pursuing building electrification and Maryland cannot fall behind in this important sector!

 - CCAN Press Release: MD Commission on Climate Change Recommends All-Electric New Construction by 2024